aws-samples/genai-messaging-hotel-assistant/README.md

 [constructs](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_bedrock.CfnKnowledgeBase.html)
 to create a WhatsApp & Telegram GenAI-powered hotel concierge for a fictitious AnyCompany Luxury Resort.

-The code implements a bot that leverages [Webhooks](https://core.telegram.org/bots/api#setwebhook) for compatibility with other messaging platforms to assist hotel customers with information regarding their stay in a hotel.

 The code is also a good example of how to create [Bedrock Prompt Flows](https://aws.amazon.com/bedrock/prompt-flows/) completely with CDK that you can use as a base for other implementations.